oortsang/ISP_baseline_fork/README.md

 - **Compressed Equivariant Model**
 - **U-ViT Diffusion Model**

-SwitchNet is described in [SWITCHNET: A NEURAL NETWORK MODEL FOR FORWARD AND INVERSE SCATTERING PROBLEMS](https://doi.org/10.1137/18M1222399).
+SwitchNet is described in [SwitchNet: a neural network model for forward and inverse scattering problems](https://doi.org/10.1137/18M1222399).

-Wideband Butterfly Network is described in [Wide-band butterfly network: stable and efficient inversion via multi-frequency neural networks](https://doi.org/10.1137/20M1383276).
+Wideband Butterfly Network is detailed in [Wide-band butterfly network: stable and efficient inversion via multi-frequency neural networks](https://doi.org/10.1137/20M1383276).

-Uncompressed and Compressed Equivariant Models are described in [Solving the wide-band inverse scattering problem via equivariant neural networks](https://doi.org/10.1016/j.cam.2024.116050).
+The Uncompressed and Compressed Equivariant Models are explained in [Solving the wide-band inverse scattering problem via equivariant neural networks](https://doi.org/10.1016/j.cam.2024.116050).

-The deterministic models are implemented by [Borong Zhang](https://borongzhang.com/).
-U-ViT Diffusion Model is implemented by [Martin Guerra](https://sites.google.com/wisc.edu/martinguerra/home).
+The deterministic models were implemented by [Borong Zhang](https://borongzhang.com/) using code provided by the original authors and the [Swirl-Dynamics repository](https://github.com/google-research/swirl-dynamics), while the U-ViT Diffusion Model was implemented by [Martin Guerra](https://sites.google.com/wisc.edu/martinguerra/home) based on the [Swirl-Dynamics probabilistic diffusion project](https://github.com/google-research/swirl-dynamics/tree/main/swirl_dynamics/projects/probabilistic_diffusion).

 ## Installation
 Project Environment can be installed by